Dr. Dylan Baun

 Biography

-Dylan brings these specific interests into the classroom, where he asks students to consider how non-elites and their actions shape specific historical phenomena, whether a civil war or a literary movement.
+Dylan brings these specific interests into the classroom, where he asks students to consider how “ordinary” people and their actions shape specific historical phenomena, whether a civil war or a literary movement.
 At the same time, his students explore how given events and trends shape the lives of these people as they experience them.
 Hence, Dylan challenges his students to strike this balance, with people as makers of historical events, but also products of these events.
-He finds this approach important for all historical inquiry, but especially in the case of the Middle East, whereby people have been written out of grand historical narratives, contemporary media reports, and foreign policy as if they were merely victims or pawns.
+He finds this approach important for all historical inquiry, but especially in the case of the Middle East, where people have been written out of grand historical narratives, contemporary media reports, and foreign policy as if they were merely victims or pawns.

 In Dylan’s classes, students learn about the lives of children, women, and men in Middle Eastern, Islamic, and World history.
 Throughout any given semester, Dylan and his students practice understanding them, writing about them, and relating to them.